daniieldvir/ai-frontend-code-reviewer/README.md

    - Command: `npm run deploy` (run inside the `/frontend` folder)
 2. **Backend**: Deployed to Render directly from the `main` branch.
    - Triggers automatic deployment on every `git push origin main`.

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-If you want to contribute, please follow these steps:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----